-If a Person Has Struggled With Unwanted Weight Gain or the Inability to Lose Weight, an Untreated Sleep Disorder May Be to Blame and Should Be Discussed With Your Healthcare Professional.
-Koala Sleep Centers Offer Solutions.
+If You Are Struggling With Unwanted Weight Gain or the Inability to Lose Weight, and Untreated Sleep Disorder, You Should Discuss It With Our Healthcare Professional at Koala Sleep Centers Offer Solutions.
 Serving Patients From All Over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.

 How Hormones Affect Your Sleep and Weight